Understanding Pet Insurance: Pre-Existing Conditions

 Every pet insurance provider has different waiting periods.
 Review the terms and conditions to ensure you know the waiting periods for the conditions you are concerned about before enrolling in a pet insurance policy.

 Don’t allow for gaps in your pet insurance coverage!
-Often conditions covered under a previous policy will become considered pre-existing should you have a gap in coverage and start a new policy.
+Often, conditions covered under a previous policy will be considered pre-existing should you have a gap in coverage and start a new policy.

-Should you have any questions or uncertainties, contact your pet insurance provider’s customer care team!
+If you have any questions, contact your pet insurance provider’s customer care team!
 Customer care representatives are always happy to answer questions to avoid future confusion.
-Keep in mind, customer care representatives can provide you with helpful information; however, they cannot guarantee whether or not a claim will be paid.
+Keep in mind, customer care representatives can provide you with helpful information, but they cannot guarantee that a claim will be paid.